Lexus UX Lease Deals

 The Lexus UX Vs Competitors

 Lexus is a byword for reliability, so the UX is unlikely to cause any problems.
 The hybrid system is complex but well proven, while the 300e electric powertrain is much more simple.
 And if the worst should happen, there’s a 3-year warranty that can be extended with regular servicing at a Lexus dealer or service centre.

 The standard UX 250h and electric 300e models have a 320- and 367-litre boot respectively.
 Either way, they’re on the small side for cars in this class, but it’s still more than you get in a Ford Fiesta.
 However, the 4-wheel-drive UX 250h cuts that space to 283 litres.

 Leasing a UX gets you a choice of 4 core trim levels, ranging from the standard UX to the high-end Takumi.
 The F Sport models are the sporty options, while the Takumi is more luxurious.

 Parking sensors are not included with the basic UX.
 However, more luxurious models come with front and rear parking sensors, as well as a reversing camera.

 The UX is a stylish urban SUV.
 With an abundance of space in the front and the back, it’s perfectly practical for carrying both passengers and luggage.

 Smart styling, Lexus’ reputation for quality and the efficient powertrains make the UX an appealing urban luxury SUV.
 The comfortable driving experience only sweetens the deal.

 Choose Vanarama for the best price on your Lexus UX lease deal.
-We offer the best car leasing deals with our Price Promise including free delivery, meaning you can drive away your brand new car quickly and easily.
+We offer the best car leasing deals complete with our Price Promise and free delivery, so you can drive away your brand new car quickly and easily.
 We’re rated Excellent on Trustpilot and offer free 30-day returns in case you change your mind.